Extension | .gz |

 Category | archives |

-Technical details | The GZ file format (GZIP) is an archive format used to compress files using the DEFLATE algorithm.
-It was introduced as a free software standard to replace the compress data compression format in UNIX.
-GZ complies with the RFC 1952 standard and uses the DEFLATE algorithm for compression, a combination of LZ77 and Huffman encoding.
-Compressed GZ files can be extracted using various programs such as GNU gunzip, 7-Zip, WinRAR, and others.
-The file starts with a 10-byte header containing the magic number (1f 8b), compression method, timestamps, additional flags, and possibly comments, original file name, and a checksum.
-CRC-32 is used to verify data integrity.
-The format allows concatenation, enabling multiple GZ archives to be combined into a single file.
-In theory, it can compress files of any size, but due to limitations of the 32-bit CRC, it is not recommended for files larger than 4 GB.
-GZ is commonly used to compress TAR files, creating TAR.GZ archives, known as "tarballs".
-This format is widely used in Linux and Unix-like operating systems for software packaging. |
+Technical details | Developed as a free software standard to replace the UNIX compress format, the GZ format adheres to RFC 1952.
+Various programs, including GNU gunzip, 7-Zip, and WinRAR, can extract compressed GZ files.
+Each file starts with a 10-byte header containing a unique identifier (magic number), the compression method, timestamps, flags, and potentially comments, the original file name, and a checksum.
+CRC-32 ensures data integrity.
+The GZ format supports concatenating multiple GZ archives into a single file.
+Theoretically, it can compress files of any size.
+However, due to limitations of the 32-bit CRC, it's not recommended for files larger than 4 GB.
+GZ is frequently used to compress TAR files, creating TAR.GZ archives, often called "tarballs."
+This format is primarily used for software packaging in Linux and Unix-like operating systems. |